taylor91davis/GitHub-Fundamentals-and-Project-13-Submission/README.md

 |ELK Server	|YES	                 |

 Elk Configuration
 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because there arent any custum codes neeeded.
+You can just list all the required tasks using a playbook, ansible will do the rest.

 TODO: What is the main advantage of automating configuration with Ansible?
 The advantage of automated configuration with Ansible is that it increases efficiency when configuring multiple machines.